wenewzhang/mixin_labs-php-bot/README.md

 }

 ```
-Run the app.php
+Run the code
 ```bash
 php app.php
 ```
-If everything is ok, the following content will be display
+The following content will be displayed in console.
 ```bash
 wenewzha:mixin_labs-php-bot wenewzhang$ php helloworld.php
 a1ce2967-a534-417d-bf12-c86571e4eefa{"id":"4454b6c5-4a89-440c-bd22-7a79cf4954ca","action":"LIST_PENDING_MESSAGES"}stdClass Object